Irish Wolfhound Health Issues

 Irish Wolfhounds are predisposed to several health conditions including heart disease, bloat, osteosarcoma.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 105-180 lbs and lifespan of 6-8 yrs, the Irish Wolfhound requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 105-180 lbs and lifespan of 6-8 yrs, the Irish Wolfhound has specific care needs shaped by its genetics and build.
 Originally bred as a scent-tracking and pursuit dog, the Irish Wolfhound brings centuries of selective breeding into the modern home.

 Health Predisposition Summary: Irish Wolfhounds show higher-than-average incidence of heart disease, bloat, osteosarcoma based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.